 Gardening can be a simple cathartic way of tending to spare time, or in this example, a way to cover your costs and make a few neighbors happy.
 With additional space, a market garden can supply quite a bit more than just a couple of households worth of produce going so far as to supply enough to fill tables and baskets at a local farmers market if one should choose.
 Market gardening can open ones eyes to the abundance that can be harnessed from even a small patch of land.
 The Victory Gardens of World War II helped sustain the food supply.
 The hard lessons learned from the depression made sure that each household produced a considerable amount to be consumed directly by the family.
 Through the 1950s keeping a garden was a post war ritual.
 The 1960s abundance as the economy created the largest middle class in the world left very few households willing to keep up the effort until the 1971 oil shocks, runaway inflation, crushing interest rates caused homeowners to start rethinking their position on backyard gardens.
 By 1980 about half of homes had some type of produce garden, that number declined significantly throughout the 90s and early 2000s but the recent pandemic and inflationary shifts have caused a reported 39% of households to be active in gardening in 2021 according to Axiom.
 The rate at which adoption has continued into an ever rising interest rate and inflation stoked economy is surely to see the percentages back to about half, if not more as the future unfolds.

 Complexity of any garden is largely focused on plant species suitable for the open environment where you wish to plant, as well as symbiotic plant species that can grow well amongst one another.
 What you plant and where you plant it are two large questions.
 Bed rotation is also something to keep in mind.
 For example, pole beans, or legumes of any kind are great to plant before corn.
 Grow beans, rotate on and plant corn in those beds next season, cucurbits after that.
 Nitrogen ebbs and flows and each plant species can help with the nutritional requirements of the entire landscape.
 Complementary species are always good to keep in mind.
 Your space is limited, so do some research.
 Soil quality can be an impact, but a few bags of potting mix or a truck load of compost is a sure fire remedy.
 Considerations of what to plant can also be dictated by how much rain you receive, and how much you are willing to irrigate by hand.
 Rain is free, city or well water is not.
 Sunlight is also free, grow lights are not.
-The best thing you can do is to minimize cost without sacrificing quality and quantity.
+The best thing you can do is to minimize cost without sacrificing quality and quantity, while also incorporating effective pest control measures.
 The emphasis should always be on quality, and that means treating your land and soils correctly.

-Market Gardens are some of the most sustainable methods of agriculture.
+According to experts such as pest control boston, Market Gardens are some of the most sustainable methods of agriculture.
 The ability to weed a garden by hand keeps the herbicide use down to a minimum.
 Composting from kitchen scraps also keeps a large amount of waste from going to the dump and somewhat negates the necessity of chemical fertilizer use.
 Some supplementation will still be necessary, and a soil test is always advised to see what nutrients are directly avaliable to whatever plants are sown.

 The amount of time spent per plant allows you to heed off potential issues.
 When the leaves start the yellow, you will notice more quickly than acres upon acres.
 You concentrate your efforts and the yield per plant will be greater than an open field.